 Siren and Strings

 A beautiful mix of laid-back chill, with a unique edge of passion and spirit, Siren and Strings are an acoustic covers band performing an eclectic selection of songs, and this mix is key (no pun intended!) to their set.
 Yes, there are a few obvious acoustic choices but many songs come from completely different genres, often extracting a fabulous melody from a song that started life drowned in a sea of amplified guitars and drums.
 With Neill's superb guitar playing and vocal harmonies and Abigail's distinctive emotion-loaded vocals the talents combine to create something different, fresh and engaging.
-Armed with just a guitar and two voices when in the original duo set up their takes on well-known tracks reveal that simplicity can be stunning - and prove that a really good song will shine even when stripped back to basics. and when James Squire (sax/clarinet), Jose Williamson (percussion) and Tony (2nd guitar) join in too well it takes it to aonther level adding that extra pizzazz!
+Armed with just a guitar and two voices their takes on well-known tracks reveal that simplicity can be stunning - and prove that a really good song will shine even when stripped back to basics. and when James Squire (sax/clarinet) joins us ... well it takes it to aonther level adding that extra pizzazz!

 Ian Peak ... forever missed!